 Very Safe (Day & Night)#

-- Monastiraki — Busy, safe, well-lit at night
+- Monastiraki — Busy and well-lit until late

 - Syntagma — Central, heavily patrolled